 • Completion of building component 2 (car park/photovoltaic system /power recharging stations) = mid-2020

 • During the bus park construction period, the already existing APCOA bus park remains in operation.
 During the car park construction period, the bus park can also by used by cars.

-• Buses have a time slot of thirty minutes at their disposal for their guests when exiting and entering, drive-in and –out free of charge.
+• Buses have a time slot of twenty minutes at their disposal for their guests when exiting and entering, drive-in and –out free of charge.

 • Roofed bus alighting point